-I was a 2021 Harry Frank Guggenheim Distinguished Scholar and am currently writing up my reserach results from this project.
-HRG’s generous funding allowed me to conduct qualitative field work for my book manuscript, “Women, Conflict, and Modern Mining in Rwanda.”
+I came to ASU after working as an Assistant Professor of Global Challenges at African Leadership University in Rwanda.
+At ALU, I taught interdisciplinary political economy courses, led our research center initiative, supervised student capstone research, and served as the university’s Graduate School Mentor.
+In Rwanda, I was a 2021 Harry Frank Guggenheim Distinguished Scholar for qualitative fieldwork for my manuscript, “Women, Conflict, and Modern Mining in Rwanda.”
 I examined the gender dynamics of Rwanda’s growing mining sector through ethnographic mapping methods.
 I looked at the gender impacts of mining operations, the role of women in extractive activities, and the interaction between state law and traditional law on the ground.
-I recently incorporated an analysis of COVID-19’s impacts.
+I recently incorporated an analysis of COVID-19’s impacts

 As part of my work on forced displacement that I conduct independently, I am also an active contributor to the Africa Research Group at UNSW’s Kaldor Center for International Refugee Law in Australia, Emerging Scholars and Practitioners in Migration Issues (ESPMI), and I am now contributing to a book on everyday insecurities for the Migration Institute of Finland that will be published next year.